Play These 7 Games When Learning To Read

 Skills it works on: Reading, spelling, matching, visual scanning, reaction time, visual perception, and attention.

-Skills it works on: Sight words, reading, counting, patience, turn-taking, following directions, and problem-solving.
+Skills it works on: Spelling, reading, reaction time, and attention.